cagross/react-specials/README.md

 ## 📦 Managing Dependencies

-For detailed information on the current state of dependencies, please refer to the [Notable Dependency Issues](dependency-updates.md).
+For detailed information on the current state of dependencies, please refer to the [Dependency Notes](dependency-notes.md).

 ## 📋 To-Do List (last updated 18 Feb 2021) <a name="to_do_list"></a>